Saverio001/cf-terraform/README.md

 You should be good to go.

-## 2. (if you don't already have it) Create an AWS access key
+## 2. (if you don't already have it) Create an AWS access key, and an ssh key

-Once you have done it, put it into your ~/.aws/credentials file:
+Once you have created the credential, put it into your `~/.aws/credentials` file:

     [default]
     aws_access_key_id =  <access key ID>
     aws_secret_access_key =  <secret access key>

 ## 3. Buy two cheap domains on R53.
 The cheaper, the better

+The `.link` domain is just 5 dollars!

 ## 4. In the AWS console, create a SSH key connect to your instance.